Home and Learn: VB Net Course

 answer = number1 + number2

 After typing all that, your code window should now look like this:

-Before we explore what's happening here, save your work and then click Debug > Start Debugging (or Start without debugging) from the Visual Basic Menu, or press F5 on your keyboard.
+Before we explore what's happening with the code, save your work and then click Debug > Start Debugging (or Start without debugging) from the Visual Basic Menu, or press F5 on your keyboard.
 This will launch your programme.
 Click the Button once, and you should get the following:

 Stop your programming, and return to the Design Environment.
 If you can't see your code, you can click the Tabs at the top of the Window, as in the image below: